Frequently asked questions

 When should I text you?

-similar to the ones you would report to the 101 phone number
+a station, similar to the ones you would report to the 101

-The text number will be monitored 24/7 and, while it is not for
+The text number is monitored 24/7 and, while it is not for

 reporting emergencies, we will be able to send officers if